theelioway/thing/README.md

 # include SchemaOrg comments to your schema
 npm run thing -- --schema --comments

-# change the depth to which ThingBuilder will seek "typed" relationships
+# change the depth to which ThingBuilder will seek less primitively "typed" properties and relationships.
 npm run thing -- --schema --depth 2

 # write any result into this folder.
+npm run thing -- --write "."

+# write any result into any folder.
 npm run thing -- --write "./myThings/"

 # list all the subtypes of Thing